janpstrunn/simple-rsync-script/README.md

 - rsync

 ## Usage:
-Run the script, and give the directories path
+Run the script, and give the directories path.
+The script must be executable

 Example:
 ``./simple-rsync-script path/to/directory path/to/directory``